-3 In the Application, LCE also sought authorization to export the same quantity of LNG to any country with which the United States has, or in the future may enter into, a FTA requiring national treatment in natural gas (FTA countries).
-LCE states that the amount of LNG collectively proposed for export to FTA and non-FTA countries will not exceed 2 Bcf/d of natural gas, and thus is not additive.
-As discussed in Section IV.A.2 below, DOE/FE granted the FTA portion of the Application by order dated July 22, 2011.
+3 DCP previously sought authorization to export the same quantity of LNG to any country with which the United States has, or in the future may enter into, a FTA requiring national treatment in natural gas (FTA countries).
+As discussed in Section IV.A below, DOE/FE granted that FTA authorization by order dated October 11, 2011.
+The amount of LNG collectively proposed by DCP for export to FTA and non-FTA countries will not exceed 1 Bcf/d of natural gas, and thus is not additive.

-4 As relevant here, DOE's regulations require applicants to provide volumes of requested exports in terms of Bcf of natural gas.
+4 DOE regulations require applicants to provide requested export volumes in terms of Bcf of natural gas.
 10 C.F.R. § 590.202(b)(1).
-LCE states that its requested export of 15 mtpa of LNG is the equivalent to approximately 2 Bcf/d of natural gas, or 730 Bcf per year (Bcf/yr).
-Accordingly, as discussed below, DOE/FE will authorize LCE's requested export of 15 mtpa as the equivalent of 730 Bcf/yr of natural gas.
+Accordingly, as discussed below, DOE/FE will authorize DCP's requested export in the equivalent of Bcf/yr of natural gas.
 See infra Sections X.F & XII.A.